-The pasta threads from roasted Spaghetti Squash are more regularly found in gratins and faux pasta recipes.
-This wonderfully light room temperature salad uses them tossed in a deliciously tart agrodolce, aka sweet and sour, dressing.
-This special dish is perfect during the Holidays tossed with cranberries.
-The tart flavors of this delicious cooked salad are a welcome change from the usual heavy Holiday fare, while in the late winter, perhaps subbing mint for the parsley, it can feel like a harbinger of the warm weather to come.
-Try it.
+The pasta threads from roasted spaghetti squash are regularly found in gratins and faux pasta recipes, but this wonderfully light, room-temperature salad uses them tossed in a deliciously tart agrodolce (aka sweet and sour)... dressing.
+This special dish is perfect during the holidays when tossed with cranberries.
+The tart flavors of this delicious cooked salad are also a welcome change from the usual heavy holiday fare.

 Place squash cut side down on a large roasting pan.
 Add one inch of water.
 Bake until fork tender, about 30 minutes.

 Meanwhile, in a small saucepan, combine honey, vinegar, crushed red pepper, orange zest, orange juice, and salt.
 Bring to a boil and remove from heat.

 Scoop squash from shell into spaghetti-like strands with a fork.
 Combine with sauce and chopped parsley.
 Serve at room temperature, scattered with soaked dried cranberries if using.

 If you want to garnish with cranberries for a holiday meal, before you prepare and cook the squash, soak the cranberries: Bring 1 cup of water to a low boil (or use apple juice instead of water if you want to sweeten the cranberries).
 Add ¼ cup dried unsweetened cranberries.
 Bring back to a boil.
 Cover and turn off the heat.
 Leave cranberries to infuse and plump while you cook the squash.
 Drain and add to the squash just before serving.